LBCAssist

 Provider may offer promotional codes, discounted license packages, or free-bundle promotions.
 Promotional offers may be limited by tenant, plan, time period, number of redemptions, or other stated rules; may have no cash value; may not be transferable; and may be changed, paused, or withdrawn where allowed by law.
 Provider may record promotional-code attempts, claims, activations, invoice usage, and discount amounts for billing, fraud-prevention, support, audit, tax, and legal-compliance purposes.

 Provider may also create cardless promotional access grants that allow a tenant to use the Service for a limited scope or period without first completing Stripe Checkout.
+A grant may be redeemed during registration or, while the initial setup window remains open, only by the tenant default administrator associated with the grant's eligibility criteria.
 Cardless promotional access is discretionary, non-transferable, has no cash value, may be limited to a specific tenant, email address, domain, seat count, redemption count, feature set, or expiration date, and may be revoked, allowed to expire, extended, or changed by Provider where allowed by law.
+A terminated tenant cannot use a cardless grant to regain access.
 Cardless promotional access does not waive these Terms, the Privacy Policy, suspension rights, termination rights, user-verification requirements, security controls, or later payment obligations if the tenant continues using paid Service functionality after the promotional period.

 Tenant users with billing-management permission may change license packages and paid license counts for the tenant.
 Additional paid licenses added during a billing cycle are charged immediately at a prorated amount for the remaining portion of that billing cycle, based on the monthly package prices then in effect.
 Reductions in paid licenses, package downgrades, or other changes that reduce the recurring monthly charge take effect at the next billing cycle and do not create refunds, credits, returns, offsets, or prorated reductions for the then-current billing cycle.